seenons/seenons-be-assignment/README.md

 - TypeScript
 - Jest

-Although experience with these technologies is not a requirement to join our team, we are looking for people who will be able to work in this ecosystem, so we recommend you to use them.
+Although experience with these technologies is not a requirement to join our team, we are looking for people who will be able to work and feel comfortable with this ecosystem, so we recommend you to use them.

-If you are not familiar with these technologies and you would rather do it in another language, please let us know beforehand!
+If you are not familiar with them and you would rather do it in another language or stack, please let us know beforehand!
+Don't worry, we are flexible and versatile.

 ## Disclaimer